yetu/yetu-tv-message-client/3rd-Party-Documentation.md

 ```
     flyer.wrapper.broadcast({
       channel: 'yetu',
-      topic: 'control.left',//change this to your needs, i.e. 'control.right' or 'control.menu' etc.
+      topic: 'control.left.{UUID}', // you will need to handle the UUID bahavior... change this to your needs, i.e. 'control.right' or 'control.menu' etc.
       data: {}
     });
 ```